 Hanging wreaths with ribbon or natural twine is a great Christmas decorating hack to try.
 It’s also a style element that ties the look together.
 Loop one end of the ribbon through the center of the wreath, then bind both ends of the ribbon with a secure knot.
 Find a place with a hook like a coat rack and hang your wreath.

 Bonus tip: Use a coordinating ribbon to cover cords and wires, then secure it with gaffer tape.

 4. Place Over-the-Door Wreath Hangers

 Balsam Hill wreath hangers allow you to display wreaths easily without any damage to doors.
 Simply place one over the door and hang the wreath from the hook.
 Most wreath hangers fit standard doors and have steel frames to support heavier wreaths.
 Some are also adjustable so you can change the height of your display.

 Bonus tip: The larger the wreath, the higher you should hang it on the door.

 5. Try a Garland Hanger

 If you’re trying to figure out how to hang a garland outside the door without nails, then a metal garland hanger is the best solution.
 There are hangers available for single and double doors.
 Balsam Hill garland hangers use spring tension so there’s no need for drills or nails.
 You simply mount it, adjust to fit the door’s width, and drape your garlands in place.

-Bonus tip: Watch this video to know how much garland you need for your door.
+Bonus tip: Watch this video to know how much garland you need for your front door.

 At the end of the season, you can take down your décor without any visible trace.
 Do you know other tips on how to hang garlands and wreaths without nails or damage?
 Let us know in the comments!